 For me, a conductor is a charismatic, active, passionate person – a force of nature.
 And a workflow engine seemed more like…a bureaucrat.
 It waits for instructions, and then it waits some more for documents to come in and then it follows those instructions.
 Not so exciting.
 But then again, the CPU in your computer could also be described as a bureaucrat.
 It, too, waits for instructions and carries them out dutifully.
 Not sexy, but powerful.

 So maybe I need to say goodbye to my unrealistic expectations and experience it for what it is.

 Phase II – Getting to Know Each Other

 I want to offer a different image for what a workflow engine does, it’s a general manager.

 A general manager on their own doesn’t do much without a team.
 But, if you hire a general manager, provide business processes for guidance and give them employees to execute tasks, suddenly you have a profitable business.

 In the same way, you need the trinity of workflow engines, business process descriptions and workers to unlock the full power of process automation.

-This is what Camunda Cloud does, and more.
-Camunda Cloud offers on-demand process automation as a service.
+This is what Camunda Platform 8 does, and more.
+Camunda Platform 8 offers on-demand process automation as a service.
 It is designed for cloud-native environments maximizing performance, scale and availability.
 It is built with a powerful execution engine called Zeebe for running BPMN workflows at scale, and paired with essential tools for businesses to collaborate, monitor and improve workflows.

 Phase III – Let’s See How it Goes